haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 ```

 **Notes**:
 - the flag `-m` allows to define which modules must be copied, and modules `0` (for `0_topoaa`) and `4` (for `4_flexref`) are space separated.
-- in this case, we also copy the content of `0_topoaa`, this is because topologies are stored in this module directory, and we must have access to them if we are using an other module requiering CNS topology to run.
+- in this case, we also copy the content of `0_topoaa`, this is because topologies are stored in this module directory, and we must have access to them if we are using another module requiring CNS topology to run.
-- it is often recommended to **always** copy the `topoaa` directory, as we will often require the topologies later un the workflow.
+- it is often recommended to **always** copy the `topoaa` directory, as we will often require the topologies later in the workflow.

 **WARNING**:
-To copy the content of a run and modify the paths, we are using the `sed` command, searching to replace the previous run directory name (`run1`) to the new one (`run2`) in all the generated files to make sure that paths will be functional in the new run directory.
+To copy the content of a run and modify the paths, we are using the `sed` command, searching to replace the previous run directory name (`run1`) with the new one (`run2`) in all the generated files to make sure that paths will be functional in the new run directory.
-In some cases, this can lead to some artefacts, such as the modification of attribute names if your run directory contain a name that is used by haddock3.
+In some cases, this can lead to some artifacts, such as the modification of attribute names if your run directory contains a name that is used by haddock3.

 Here is a list of run directory names **NOT** to use:
 - topology